talestonini/talestonini.com-v1/README.md

 ## Pre-requisites

+### Java

 Attention with the Java version in use.
-Java `17` and `20` have allowed SBT to launch fine, whereas `21` or `22` have not until I updated SBT.
-So make sure to have an SBT version that is compatible with your JDK in use (and make sure that JDK is compatible with the Scala version of this project).
+Java 17 and 20 have allowed SBT 1.8 to launch fine, whereas 21 or 22 have not until I updated to SBT 1.10.
+So make sure to have an SBT version that is compatible with the JDK in use, and make sure that JDK is compatible with the Scala version of the project.

-## Testing
+### SBT

-Launch SBT with the provided script `sbt.sh` for more memory, and then test:
+Launch SBT with the provided script `sbt.sh` for more memory.

+## Running Unit Tests

+In SBT:

     test

-**NOTE:** [`sbt-scoverage`](https://github.com/scoverage/sbt-scoverage) is not configured for this project as it only supports ScalaJS 2 at the time of writing (8 Aug 2024).
+*NOTE:* [`sbt-scoverage`](https://github.com/scoverage/sbt-scoverage) is not configured for this project as it only supports ScalaJS 2 at the time of writing (8 Aug 2024).

-## Developing
+## Developing with Auto-Reload

 In SBT: